JachiEze/BMICalculator/README.md

 # BMICalculator
-This ia a php program that calculates the BMI of a person
+This ia a php program that calculates the BMI of a person.